DaniArnaout/DaniArnaout.github.io/menu/collection-view/README.md

 * Run the app

-## Can I use Abstract Layer in production?
+## So is it really %100 customizable?
+Can I actually use Abstract Layer in production?

-> **Absolutely!** Abstract Layer is a production-level framework.
-Many software development agencies and startups rely on Asbract Layer for their live apps.
+**Abstract Layer is as customizable as anything built from scratch.**

 As you've seen in the example above, the framework is **fully** customizable since it's built on top of native `Apple UIKit` components like `UITableView` & `UICollectionView`.

-Simply:
+To customize any aspect of Abstract Layer, simply:
-* subclass any of `Abstract Layer` classes to do your cusotmizations
+* Subclass any of `Abstract Layer` classes to do your cusotmizations
 * Comform to the `delegate` and `datasource` protocols just as you would do with a regular `UITableView` & `UICollectionView`

+> Abstract Layer is not a prototyping tool, it's strictly a production-level framework.
+All of our customers rely on Asbract Layer in their live apps.

 ### Where to go next?